ognistik/alfred-superwhisper/README.md

   * Orange: They activate and record in specific modes.
   * Green: Snippets for pasting the last voice, result, both, or including system prompt.

-* The "copySelect" helper tool which is activated in the workflow configuration works like other SuperWhisper features that use your system's accessibility API.
-Depending on your front app, the accessibility features may or may not be fully supported or work as expected *(I'm talking about you, Arc)*.
+* The "copySelect" helper tool which is activated in the workflow configuration works like other SuperWhisper features that use your system's accessibility API (with the exception of when using Arc or Safari, where it uses Javascript).
+Depending on your front app, the accessibility features may or may not be fully supported or work as expected.
 That's why I suggest using the Keyboard Maestro macros together with this config setting - as it will show you clearly if the tool successfully copied your selected text or not.

 ---
 ### “CUSTOM MODE” HOTKEYS